The Petit Lenormand deck is available now. Limited stock

 Work and vocation

-A professional system abruptly tightens its perimeter.
+A professional system abruptly narrows its scope.

 Money and material security